dpgaspar/Flask-AppBuilder/docs/rest_api.rst

-REST Api
+REST API
 ========

-On this chapter we are going to describe how you can define a RESTfull API using almost the same concept as defining your MVC views.
+On this chapter we are going to describe how you can define a RESTful API using almost the same concept as defining your MVC views.

 :note: